A look at the Defence news 7 – 13 September

 Other news: the Netherlands plans to replace its current medium-range air defence missiles and launchers, and the Royal Netherlands Navy has intercepted 455 kilos of cocaine in the Caribbean.

 The NH90 helicopter that crashed into the sea in the Caribbean on 19 July has been recovered.
 The Maritime Capacity Alliance carried out the salvage operation with the help of the vessel Volantis and an underwater robot.
 This civil-military team was made up of helicopter technicians from the Netherlands defence organisation and civilian recovery specialists.
 When the NH90 crashed into the sea, its tail piece broke off.
-The aircraft was therefore recovered in two parts.
+The aircraft was therefore recovered in 2 parts.
 The tail piece and the hull are now being shipped to the Netherlands.
 The Defence Safety Inspectorate will examine them as part of their investigation into the circumstances of the crash.

 Medium-range air defence